ADV.15 Aromas of Tea Part 1: The Basics

 - Week 3 Classroom Assignment 1

-This class is offered in March, July and November of 2020.
+This class is offered in January, May and September 2021.

 See the Class Schedule for registration and class dates.

 Excellent course.
 It was so helpful to learn how to remember new aromas, being exposed to the new scents, and then having guided practice to identify those scents in the teas.